 - Report the work of the committee at the Faculty Senate and at all-faculty meetings as required.

-- Submit decisions and policy recommendations to the Curriculum Committee, Faculty Senate, and Academic Policy Council as required.
+- Submit decisions and policy recommendations to the Curriculum Committee, Faculty Senate, and Academic Advisory Council as required.

 - Following committee meetings, the chair will meet with the Assistant Vice President of Assessment and Institutional Research to review follow-up actions and decisions made.